RetroPie/RetroPie-Docs/docs/KODI.md

 save you changes with `ctrl+x` , `y` , `enter`

-Then make a kodi rom directory
+then make a kodi rom directory

 ```
 mkdir /home/pi/RetroPie/roms/kodi